Skip to content

 “Small kings” were installed in every area of society, in economics, science, engineering, and so on.
 This is the story of every underdeveloped country in the world whether there is a king or other forms of king.

-This is the biggest secret that differentiates the mentality between people living in developed and underdeveloped countries.
+In my experience, this is the one of the biggest secrets that differentiate the mentality of people living in developed countries from the people living in underdeveloped countries.

-After living many years in a developed country and traveling back to my home country regularly, I can certainly feel that a majority of people in the underdeveloped world are happier than most of us in the developed world.
+After living many years in a developed country and traveling back to my home country regularly, I’ve experienced that a majority of people in the underdeveloped world are happier than most of us in the developed world.

-In an underdeveloped world, most people have a very simple lifestyle with no debt, a close family interaction, and sufficient healthy laughters.
+In many parts of the underdeveloped world, most people have a very simple lifestyle with no debt, a close family interaction, and sufficient healthy relationship.

-I believe this is one of the keys to consistent happiness in life.
+I believe this is one of the hallmarks of consistent happiness in life.

 But still why does my childhood friend want to move and settle into the developed world?